-Android Wear is soon to receive its biggest update since launch; Android Wear 2.0 was showcased at Google I/O in May 2016 and we now have confirmation that it will start rolling out to smartwatches in 2017.
-Below you will find out all you need to know about the second version of the Android Wear operating system, as well as key information regarding the Android Wear app.
-What's more, Google has just revealed which smartwatches will get the Android Wear 2.0 update in 2017.
+Android Wear is soon to receive its biggest update since launch; Android Wear 2.0 was showcased at Google I/O in May 2016 and we now have confirmation that it will start rolling out to smartwatches on February 9.
+Below you will find out all you need to know about the second version of the Android Wear operating system, plus check out our video to see it in action.

 Most notably, Android Wear 2.0 will be able to run standalone apps, meaning the watch doesn't need to be in range of a smartphone for an app to work.
 This makes Android Wear more independent, striking out from the impression people have of smartwatches being expensive and unnecessary smartphone accessories.